waterkip/connectiq-sdk-docker/README.md

 # You can find out more information about the ciq devices you have by running:
 make ciq-devices
 ```

+## docker-compose

+This project can also build the image via docker-compose, simply run
+`docker-compose build`.
+Because this is mainly used for development it also
+includes a reuse license check service.

 # Thank you